Student Guide to Special Consideration

 -

-Applications must be submitted within 3 working days of the due date or scheduled exam.
-Late applications may be accepted only in exceptional circumstances, at the discretion of the College.
+Special consideration applications must be submitted within 3 working days of the due date or scheduled exam.
+Where the documentation demonstrates the student was unable to submit on time, late applications may be considered in exceptional circumstances.

 -